jmvanel/semantic_forms/doc/en/install_party_semantic_forms.md

 # Install party `semantic_forms`

 `Semantic_forms` is a generic application navigation of [LOD](https://fr.wikipedia.org/wiki/Linked_open_data) (** Linked Open Data **).
-Moreover, it is an application for annotation, editing of structured data, and a software framework to build **business applications**, forms centric (single entry or reading).
-This is the Semantic Information System, which is designed to replace ERP ([Enterprise Resource Planning] (https://en.wikipedia.org/wiki/Enterprise_resource_planning)) .
+Moreover, it is an application for annotation, editing of structured data, and a software framework to build **business applications**, forms centric (input or read only).
+This is a step towards Semantic Information System, which is designed to replace ERP ([Enterprise Resource Planning] (https://en.wikipedia.org/wiki/Enterprise_resource_planning)) .
 All data and all data models (ontologies) are based on the recommendations of the **W3C Semantic Web**:
 [ `Wikipedia / Semantic_Web`](https://en.wikipedia.org/wiki/Semantic_Web).